15 Top-Rated Weekend Getaways in Ohio

 The mood in Put-in-Bay is one of leisure, so you can rent bikes or golf carts and just explore at your own pace.
 A worthwhile stop while on the island is Perry's Victory and International Memorial.
 For a small fee, you can make the trek up to the observation desk on the 352-foot-tall monument, where you get the best view of the island.

-4 Amish Country
+4. Amish Country

-To make the most of your visit, plan some time to meander through the winding back roads.
+To make the most of your visit, plan some time to meander through the winding back roads with no particular agenda.
 Be sure to stop for a tour and samples at one of several cheese factories in the region like Guggisberg Cheese and Heini's Cheese Chalet in Millersburg.

-Cincinnati is synonymous with baseball, and a visit to the Great American Ballpark for a Cincinnati Reds game is a must if you plan to be here in the summer.
+Cincinnati is synonymous with baseball, and a visit to the Great American Ballpark for a Cincinnati Reds game is a must if you plan to be in Ohio in the summer.
 If you come in the fall, you can join the legions of local football fans for a Cincinnati Bengals game.

 A stroll along the downtown riverfront is a great way to see the sunset.
 Enjoy the swings on the riverwalk as you watch runners pass by or stop and wind down at the Smale Riverfront Park, a popular spot for families.

-No matter where your stay in Cincinnati, you do not want to head home without visiting the famous Holtman's Donuts.
+No matter where you stay in Cincinnati, you do not want to head home without visiting the famous Holtman's Donuts.
 This family-owned shop cranks out creative donuts every morning from scratch.
 It is an unforgettable experience for your taste buds, and you can smell the bakery from a block away.

-6 The Wilds
+6. The Wilds

 It's a conservation facility that is both educational and entertaining.
 There are several options for enjoying a safari, from an open-air jeep ride to private tours.
-Zip line excursions provide one of the most exciting ways to see the animals.
+Zipline excursions provide one of the most exciting ways to see the animals.

 This is a great location for a romantic getaway if you stay in a private yurt in Nomad Ridge overlooking the grounds, and the lodge is perfect for families.